fpusan/moira/patch-notes.md

 - v1.2.0
-  - Added support for posterior consensus qscore calculation during conting construction, as described by Edgar & Flyvbjerg (2015).
+  - Added support for posterior consensus qscore calculation during contig construction, as described by Edgar & Flyvbjerg (2015).
-  - Coupling this to our PBF algorithm is now the recommended method for analysing paired end reads.
 This can be achieved by using the "--paired" and "-q posterior" flags.
+  - Added the --qscore_cap option for limiting the maximum consensus qscore reported during contig construction.
+It's default value is 40, which should result in backwards compatibility when using the old consensus qscore calculation options.
+It can be nonetheless disabled by setting it to 0.
-  - The documentation and examples have been updated to reflect this.
+  - The documentation and examples have been updated to reflect these changes.
+  - Optimized the cython code for the Needleman-Wunsch aligner.
+This should result in a >5x speed boost when running moira.py on paired-end reads, if the cython extension is available.
   - The script will now print warning messages when using deprecated options.
   - Fixed an error that raised when using the -e bootstrap flag.